rse/audio-setup/audio-basics.md

   0000 0000 0001 / 1111 1111 1111 1111 1111 1111) = -144.49 dBFS`.

 - **Dynamic Range**: the Decibel between the
-  Maximum Peek Level (db FS) and the Minimum Peek Level (db FS).
+  Maximum Peak Level (db FS) and the Minimum Peak Level (db FS).
   Music usually needs a much larger Dynamic Range than Voice.

-- **Crest Factor**: or Peak to Short Term Loudness (PSR) is the ratio of the **Maximum True Peek Level** and the average loudness (usually in LUFS s).
+- **Crest Factor**: or Peak to Short Term Loudness (PSR) is the ratio of the **Maximum True Peak Level** and the average loudness (usually in LUFS s).
 The Crest Factor indicates how large the (upper part of the) dynamic range is or how extreme the (upper) peaks are.
 A Crest Factor of 1 indicates no peaks at all.
 Higher Crest Factors indicate stronger peaks and hence a wider dynamic range.
 The art of audio mastering is to find a reasonable balance between Crest Factor (wide dynamic range) and Loudness.
-Crest itself is sometimes also the name for the plain db FS difference between Maximum True Peek Level and the average loudness.
+Crest itself is sometimes also the name for the plain db FS difference between Maximum True Peak Level and the average loudness.

 - **Loudness/Volume Scale**: The audio volume full scale can be somewhat